Authmaker/documentation/getting-started/back-end.md

 $ yo @authmaker/express
 ```

 The generator will prompt you for the database details mentioned in the previous step.
+(Remember that the username and password are for the database user you created, _not_ your personal mLab credentials.)
 This information will be added to a non-tracked file `settings/secure.json`.

 The following application structure will be generated for you: